podkydish/lutter_mobile/README.md

 samples, guidance on mobile development, and a full API reference.

 ## Branches:
- - master - additional information only when long pressing on the card
+ - master - additional information only when long pressing on the card (last version - 14.07.2023)
- - flex-card - additional information both by long pressing on the card, and by the button that opens the card itself
+ - flex-card - additional information both by long pressing on the card, and by the button that opens the card itself (last version - 20.07.2023)

 ## Features:
 - ability to filter information by class